 One of the most empowering things preschoolers can learn is how to recognize and spell their own name.
-This tape resist name activity combines fine motor skills with phonics to create individualized name booklets that the preschooler can take home and practice spelling their name.
+This tape resist name recognition activity combines fine motor skills with phonics to create individualized name booklets that preschoolers can take home to practice spelling their name.

 Generally, preschoolers learn how to recognize their names long before they learn how to spell their names.
 Once a kiddo reaches the age of three, name recognition starts to come pretty easily, however if there are two kids in the same class with names that begin with the same letter…well, that makes things a bit more difficult.

 That’s because preschoolers typically start learning the sight of their name by learning the first letter.
 For example, “B is for Brynlee!”

 So, when Brett enters the class, he and Brynlee might get their names mixed up because they are looking for the letter B to identify their name, not following the letters grouped as a whole that make up their names.